paragkhanna1/KTH_DD2410_Assign5_2025/README.md

   * Is it **activated**?
   * Is a `robot state topic` set to `True`?

 ---
+Level A complete!

+Congrats!
+Master Yo-ROS-da
+“Mastered the ROS force, you have.
+But beware... tempted by the Dark Side of shortcuts, you must not be.
+That way leads to debugging, segfaults... and late-night despair.”
+😈 “But maybe... you are already on the Dark Side.”
+— Darth ROS-lord, Wielder of the Segfaults
+---

 ## ✅ Summary of Completion Levels